 How to retire in Dominica as a foreigner?

-Thanks to the Dominica Citizenship by Investment program, it is now possible for foreigners to retire and live permanently in Dominica, provided that an investment of at least $100,000 is made to a government fund or in real estate.
+Thanks to the Dominica Citizenship by Investment program, it is now possible for foreigners to retire and live permanently in Dominica, provided that a donation of at least $100,000 is made to a government fund or you purchase real estate with a value of at least $200,000.
 You can also apply for a temporary residence permit, which has to be renewed each year and doesn’t allow you to purchase land.

 What is the best city to live in Dominica for expats?